techiescamp/linux-foundation-coupon/README.md

 > [!NOTE]
 >Note: Offer ends soon.
 So lockin the price.

-## 30% KubeCon + CloudNativeCon India 2026 Discount Coupon

-KubeCon + CloudNativeCon North America is coming to India, Mumbai from 18 to 19 June!

-Corporate Pass: 30%+ Off Current Pricing
-> [!IMPORTANT]
->**Coupon:** Use code **COMTECHIES _199**
-Corporate Registration type is for registrants whose company is paying for attendance to KubeCon + CloudNativeCon.

-Individual Pass: 14% Off Current Pricing

-> [!IMPORTANT]
->**Coupon:** Use code **COMTECHIES _85**

-Individual Registration type is for registrants who are currently not working for a company, work for a non-profit, or are attending at their own expense (i.e. not funded by a company)

-> [!NOTE]
->Act Fast - code expires on August 26!

 ## [40% OFF] Kubestronaut Bundle Discounts

 If you are looking for Kubestronaut program, Use code **DCUBE30** with the following bundle options.